UstinovaUliana/CitiesApp/README.md

 For this app I've used https://api-ninjas.com/api/city API.

 ## Technology stack
 The app is *multiplatform* and supports Android and Desktop targets.
 The source code is written in *Kotlin*.
-I've used *Jetpack Compose* for layout, *Ktor* for network interaction, *Kotlin Coroutines* for reactive programming, *Kodein* for dependency injection, *MVI* and *MVIKotlin* for architeecture.
+I've used *Compose Multiplatform* for layout, *Ktor* for network interaction, *Kotlin Coroutines* for reactive programming, *Kodein* for dependency injection, *MVI* and *MVIKotlin* for architecture.

 ## Screenshots